-2.26.4.3 Brush, commode ― A long-handled dome-shaped brush made with palmyra or nylon fibres and is used for cleaning commodes.
+2.26.4.3 Brush, commode — A long-handled dome-shaped brush made with palmyra or nylon fibres and is used for cleaning commodes.

-2.26.4.4 Brush, drain ―see 2.26.4.10.
+2.26.4.4 Brush, drain — see 2.26.4.10

-2.26.4.5 Brush, dusting ― An implement to remove dust or small particles without causing any cut or marks on the swept surfaces.
+2.26.4.5 Brush, dusting — An implement to remove dust or small particles without causing any cut or marks on the swept surfaces.
 Used by goldsmiths, silversmiths, artists, painters, wood and ivory carvers, etc. Filling material being the very best soft material.

-2.26.4.6 Brush, feather dusting ― It is a kind of duster brush which consists of a 60 to 70 cm long cane stick and about three-fourth part of which is covered with feathers.
+2.26.4.6 Brush, feather dusting — It is a kind of duster brush which consists of a 60 cm to 70 cm long cane stick and about three-fourth part of which is covered with feathers.
 Not, generally manufactured by brush manufacturers.

-2.26.4.7 Brush, jam duster ― A dusting brush made with knots of bristles hair, fibres, or their admixtures, set in wooden base with handle.
+2.26.4.7 Brush, jam duster — A dusting brush made with knots of bristles hair, fibres, or their admixtures, set in wooden base with handle.

-2.26.4.8 Brush, lavatory ― Brush for the purpose of cleaning of lavatory pan.
-Usually there are two types― one like the shape of a hockey stick and is made by setting knots of stiff fibres in the curved portion of the handle, and the other is made of same stuff but by twisting-in-galvanized wires.
+2.26.4.8 Brush, lavatory — Brush for the purpose of cleaning of lavatory pan.
+Usually there are two types one like the shape of a hockey stick and is made by setting knots of stiff fibres in the curved portion of the handle, and the other is made of same stuff but by twisting-in-galvanized wires.
 Both the ends of the brush thus formed is fitted in a round wooden handle in the form of a ring or loop.

-2.26.4.9 Brush, mill ― see 2.26.4.1.
+2.26.4.9 Brush, mill — see 2.26.4.1

-2.26.4.10 Brush, scavenger ― These brushes are made with cane splits, palmyra fibres, etc, which are set or bound in half-round or flat wooden back and a long wooden or bamboo handle is centrally fitted at the back.
+2.26.4.10 Brush, scavenger — These brushes are made with cane splits, palmyra fibres, etc, which are set or bound in half-round or flat wooden back and a long wooden or bamboo handle is centrally fitted at the back.
 Used for cleaning or washing of roads, streets, etc.